kubemod/kubemod/README.md

 ModRules can be developed to target any Kubernetes resource object, including Custom Resource objects.
 The `match` section of a ModRule is not limited to metadata -- you can build complex match criteria against any part of the resource object.

-## Gotchas

-When multiple ModRules match the same resource object, all of the ModRule patches are executed against the object in an indeterminate order.

-This is by design.

-Be careful when creating ModRules such that their match criteria and patch sections don't overlap leading to unexpected behavior.

 ## ModRule specification

 A `ModRule` has a `type`, a required `match` section and an optional `patch` section.